eriktier/xctool-log2junit/README.md

 Conclusion : I don't want to use xctool in my projects

 ##This work is base on :
-- xcodebuild to run the test
+- xcodebuild to execute target linked tests
-- And a little parsing implementation to parse the output (Swift)
+- xctool-log2junit : a little parsing implementation to parse the output (Swift)

 ##Sonar integration
 Change run.sonar.sh script or use [my updated version](./run-sonar.sh).